Best Blues Harmonica – Extensive Research and Results

 GEARANK

-Even with its smaller size, East Top was able to fit 1.2mm thick phosphor reed plates, resulting in a sound that's still similar to its regular sized counterparts.
+Even with its smaller size, East Top was able to fit 1.2mm thick phosphor reed plates, resulting in a sound that’s still similar to its regular-sized counterparts.
+The stainless steel cover plates which come in different colors: Blue, Silver, and Black.

 • Type: Diatonic